 - Involvement – determining how to take forward involvement in an organisation, running consultations and involvement events

 - Media – speaking to the media, public speaking, writing testimonials.

-- Outreach – making links with people from communities that may be marginalised
+- Promoting diversity – making links with people from communities that may be marginalised

 - Publications – writing, commenting on, editing and disseminating publications.
 This includes paper based publications as well as websites, videos and DVDs.

 - PR and marketing – decision making about how best to promote the work of the organisation

 - Recruitment and selection – recruiting new members of staff and being involved in induction training for new staff

 - Research – deciding what research will be funded, overseeing the development of a project and disseminating the results, undertaking research, as well as developing and reviewing research strategy for an organisation.